Yuhong11111/Rosa-Traffic---Take-Home-Assignment---TSA/README.md

 A consistent schema (`FilterObject` and `FilterCondition`) is used to represent extracted queries.
 Pydantic enforces type safety and ensures malformed or incomplete JSON is caught before execution.

 **Simple, focused frontend**
 The UI is intentionally minimal.
-Its purpose is to clearly demonstrate the flow from natural-language query → JSON → validated object → final result.
+Its purpose is to clearly demonstrate the query and result.

 **Mocked LLM with helper function**
 Instead of calling a real LLM, I implemented a mocked LLM step that extracts keywords and generates a structured `FilterObject`.
 It detects:
-- direction keywords (“north”, “south”)
+- direction comparisons (“north”, “south”)
 - speed comparisons
-- lane references
+- lane comparisons
 - sorting requests
 - the appropriate operation (“list”, “count”, “average”, “max”, “min”)